JelleBouma/DHAdmin/README.md

-## "DHAdmin" - is a TeknoMW3 Dedicated server administrative plugin
+## "DHAdmin" - is a TeknoMW3 Dedicated Server Administrative Plugin

+DHAdmin was made to expand upon DGAdmin with additional features to create custom game modes, it is compatible with any existing DGAdmin settings.
+However it does use a different InfinityScript version, so any other scripts will not be compatible unless you recompile them.
+See [Features](https://github.com/JelleBouma/DHAdmin#features) for information about DHAdmin features.

 DHAdmin is still in development (pre-release).
 This readme has not been fully updated/written yet, but there are examples available in the doc folder.
 You can start using DHAdmin already, better documentation and more features will become available in the future.
 For a live demo you can check out my server "deathstroyers game modes" although it is not always online.

-DHAdmin was made to expand upon DGAdmin with additional features to create custom game modes, it is compatible with any existing DGAdmin settings.
-However it does use a different InfinityScript version, so any other scripts will not be compatible unless you recompile them.
-See #features for information about DHAdmin features.

 ## License